Indonesian rupiah: 1946–1949 revolutionary period

-In the period from October 1946 to March 1950, Indonesian currency had no international recognition.
+From October 1946 to March 1950, the Indonesian currency had no international recognition.
 Its value was determined on the black market.

 1949–1965 foreign exchange restrictions

-The exchange rate determined upon independence in 1949 was Rp3.8 to US$1.
+The exchange rate determined upon the international recognition of Indonesia's independence in 1949 was Rp3.8 to US$1.
 Lembaga Alat-Alat Pembayaran Luar Negeri Publication No. 26 on 11 March 1950 (effective 13 March 1950) established the Foreign Exchange Certificate System (FECS).
 By the trade-in certificates an export rate of Rp7.6 and an import rate of Rp11.4 was established.

 The FECS was scrapped on 4 January 1952, by which time the government had been able to reduce its deficit by 5.3 billion rupiah through the exchange differential.
 The system was scrapped because domestic prices were being determined by the import rate, which were hurting profits from exports earned at the lower rate.
 Hence, the effective Rp7.6/11.4 exchange rate reverted to Rp3.8.

 The ending of what amounted to an export tariff severely damaged government revenues, and as of 4 February 1952, the rupiah was officially devalued to Rp11.4, with export tariffs of 15–25% on commodities in which Indonesia was strong.
 Weaker commodities were not subject to tariffs, and from 1955 were actually given a premium of 5–25% to boost their export.

 To control foreign exchange, the government brought in a number of measures.
 About 40% of the foreign-exchange requirements of importers were required to be paid to the government from April 1952, while as from September 1952, the government decided to provide only a limited amount of foreign exchange, made available every four months.
 These foreign-exchange restrictions, designed to provide the government with much-needed reserves, meant that some companies were operating at as low as 20% of capacity, due to lack of needed imported materials.

 Further foreign-exchange restrictions were introduced over 1953–1954, with April 1953, the foreign-exchange downpayment was increased to 75%, except for raw materials at 50%.
 Foreign companies and their workers were placed under restrictions as to the amount of foreign exchange that could be sent home, with the amounts allowed out subject to fees of 66 2/3%.
 As of November 1954, exporters were required to sell 15% of their foreign exchange earned to the government.